MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Shared-Libraries-Naming-Format.md

 # CNTK Shared Libraries Naming Format

 CNTK uses a common naming scheme for CNTK Shared Libraries on Windows (`*.dll`, `*.lib`) and Linux (`*.so`).
-The name of a file consists out of the libary name, the CNTK component version, and the letter `d` at the end of the file name (right before file extension).
+The name of a file consists out of the library name, the CNTK component version, and the letter `d` at the end of the file name (right before file extension).
 See the complete name match tables below.

 The format of a CNTK Shared Library file name is:
 ```